openlyrics/openlyrics/docs/source/dataformat.rst

 Copyright
 ^^^^^^^^^

 This element should contain copyright information.
-In some contries it is necessary to display copyright information during presentation.
+In some countries it is necessary to display copyright information during presentation.
 In this situation this comes handy.